Gay Jane Perez: Recognition

 Perez won the 2018 ASEAN-US Science Prize for Women, becoming the first Filipino to do so.
-She was an awardee of The Outstanding Women in the Nation's Service for 2019.
+In 2019, she was both an awardee of The Outstanding Women in the Nation's Service and the Asian Scientist 100 by the Asian Scientist.
 The National Academy of Science and Technology named her as their 2021 NAST Outstanding Young Scientist for Physical Sciences.